-With less money, of course, there was less time for writing.
-Still, I spent every free moment mastering the craft.
-I picked up every author I could get my hands on, becoming a chain-reader, starting a new book as I burned through another.
+With less money, of course, I had less time for writing.
+Still, I spent every free moment mastering the craft, picking up every author I could get my hands on, becoming a chain reader, starting a new book after burning through another.
 I even started this blog, The Writer’s Disease, to get my name and my voice out there.
-By 2011, every sentence in the The Dark Age of Enya was victim to the delete key.
-It was a shiny new novel now, Ages of Aenya, and I believed in the story and in the characters like nothing I’d written before.
-But the form letters kept coming.
-My wife helped by doing the dirty work, sending out queries and getting rejections so I wouldn’t have to.
+By 2011, every sentence in The Dark Age of Enya was victim to the delete key, becoming a shiny new novel, Ages of Aenya, and I believed in the story and in the characters like nothing I’d written before.
+But the form letters just, kept, coming.
+My wife helped doing the dirty work, sending out queries and getting rejections so I wouldn’t have to.
 But at some point between the stress of the business and my existential angst, something went POP! in my head.
 The brain surgeon called it a pituitary tumor.
 I would have to take a little round pill for the rest of my life or the thing would swell up and make me go blind.
 My metaphor had become literal.

 In 2013, I turned 38 and depression kicked me in the teeth like the ghost of John Kennedy Toole.
 I started thinking that talent and hard work and a teacher who once believed in me weren’t enough.
 It seemed you have to be somebody or kill somebody to get noticed in the publishing world.
 At the very least, I should have never worked for pizza.
-I should have left my father to his dreams and gone to New York City to rub elbows with like minded literary types.
+I should have left my father to his dreams and gone to New York City to rub elbows with like-minded literary types.
 Do it now, you say?
 Not with two kids.